 There is also a QR code system that merchants can add for making the payments easier and with social distancing in mind when using outdoor pickup areas.

 Square ecommerce allows users to build a new online store from scratch without any coding skills or previous experience.

 It also includes a free URL and offers a choice of ready-made, customizable themes for different businesses and websites.
-There are no hosting fees for the online store, and the resulting website is mobile-ready and can begin functioning as a mobile storefront right away.
+The online store has no hosting fees, and the resulting website is mobile-ready and can begin functioning as a mobile storefront immediately.
 The site can easily be managed via the dashboard and can be integrated with an existing in-person shop.

 The platform can be integrated with WooCommerce, Ecwid, BigCommerce, OpenCart, WordPress, Wix, Zen Cart, 3dcart, Weebly, and other ecommerce platforms.

 The dashboard works as a central hub for the platform and is customizable via a drag and drop interface, so you can adjust and set the widgets you need.

 You can use the Square dashboard to get real-time data for your sales on an iOS mobile device or a computer.

 The basic inventory management system provided by Square is another very useful feature and will provide you will all basic inventory management functionalities (item descriptions and images, item varieties and categories, add-ons, inventory count, partial quantities, stock level alerts, reports, and more).
 You will need to upgrade to Square for Retail for more advanced features.
 With the upgrade, you will receive tools and features such as barcode generation and profitability reporting.

 Other features which Square offers include:

 - Advanced online reporting, real-time reporting for staff sales, sales by categories or item, sales by payment type, and others